If you want your children to put down their tablets and spend time outdoors, do what Maurille de Smalen suggests, “Flip the rules.”

 - Play I Spy and pack a plant and animal identification guide for your older child.

-Benefits of time outdoors
+Benefits of time outdoors for kids

 Several scientific studies prove that children who spend time in nature develop stronger awareness, reasoning, and observation skills.
 They’re also more physically active, which helps to prevent obesity, heart disease, and diabetes.